SinaBayati/component-library/README.md

 className to the `img` tags or else the carousel wont work.
 This carousel is not reusable in the sense that only one can be placed per page.
 The reason behind this is that the carousel is storing its state in global variables.
+[See live demo](https://sinabayati.github.io/component-library/)

 ```
   <div class="carousel">